zxdong262/tf-captcha-reader/README.md

 ['l', '8', 'V', 'T']
 ```

-it can be improved by add more train data or add more epochs.
+It can be improved by add more train data or add more epochs.

-## run
+## Run
 ```bash

 # install Helper libraries, for ubuntu 16.04 only